-- Helping you absorb the fat-soluble vitamins A, D, E, and K
+- Helping you absorb the fat-soluble vitamins A, D, E, and K1

-- Maintaining the health of your cells, including skin and hair cells
+- Maintaining the health of your cells, including skin and hair cells3

-- Adding richness to food, helping you feel full and satisfied
+- Adding richness to food, which helps you feel full and satisfied4

 The fat in food is in triglyceride form.
 Each triglyceride contains a glycerol molecule attached to 3 fatty acid chains that are made up of carbon and hydrogen atoms.